matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 });
 ```

-4. From the root, compile and deploy the contract:
+4. From the `L1-governance` folder root, compile and deploy the contract:

 ```sh
 # compile contract